emkay-git/Sync-Your-Phone/README.md

 2. Install the app in your phone through android studio.
 (Right now not avaible on playstore.)

 ## Suggested Improvement(s)
 * ~~To transfer file to the phone requires ip address of the phone in python script which is done by manually.
 So if IP address changes for phone then I need to manually change it in the python script.
-Automation of this task is needed, where script itself search for devices on the same network and connect to it.~~

-Using Nmap to scan the addresses.
+Automation of this task is needed, where script itself search for devices on the same network and connect to it.~~  Using Nmap to scan the addresses.
 So one dependecy now is that system should have nmap for this app to work.
+Some other solution may be suggested.
-* Any file inside the shared folder will be transferred.
+* ~~Any file inside the shared folder will be transferred.
 Sending an entire folder to the phone hasn't been looked after yet.
-That feature is to be taken care of.
+That feature is to be taken care of.~~
+* Start/Stop the service when wifi is on/off beacause depending of wifi state only application makes sense to work.
+* Make UI may be, to show what files has been tranferred at a single place.
+It will be like hyper link to those file shown on the app.
+* Socket implementation is still the most basic one.
+Find ways to speed the transfer process or may be implement better.
 * It's a single side transfer that is from your desktop/laptop to phone.
 Other way round can be built, using the same programs/app or different program/app.
 * App uses a button to start the service.
 App should start the service automatically on startup of phone.
 * More options may be added in the app to make user customization better.